G0RELLA/gorella_base/lecture/index.md

 ## I've got a question!

-In case you have any questions or difficulties applying the GORELLA framework to your project, please don’t hesitate a single second to get in touch with us.
+In case you have any questions or difficulties applying the GORELLA framework to your lecture, please don’t hesitate a single second to get in touch with us.
 A great way to do this is to
 [open an issue](https://github.com/G0RELLA/gorella_base/issues) on the GitHub site of the GORELLA base skeleton.